EDJNet/tidywikidatar/cran-comments.md

 ## Comments

-* drops dependency on `WikidataQueryServiceR`, due for removal from CRAN
+* drops dependency also on `wikidataR`, now archived on CRAN